centrifugal/centrifugo/docs/content/blog/intro_centrifuge.md

 ## How it's all started

-I wrote several blog posts before about an original motivation of [Centrifugo](https://github.com/centrifugal/centrifugo) server.
+I wrote several blog posts before ([for example this one](https://medium.com/@fzambia/four-years-in-centrifuge-ce7a94e8b1a8) – sorry, it's on Medium) about an original motivation of [Centrifugo](https://github.com/centrifugal/centrifugo) server.

 !!!danger
     Centrifugo server is not the same as Centrifuge library for Go.
 It's a full-featured project built on top of Centrifuge library.
 Naming can be confusing, but it's not too hard once you spend some time with ecosystem.